kescardoso/yinnsound/README.md

 ### 2. Features Left to Implement

-- **Contact form function:** to install real contact form functionality, so users can actually get in touch with staff via the modal contact form.
+- **Contact form function:** install confirmation of sent email for user to the modal contact form.

 - **Terms and conditions page:** finish writing, creating and linking a legal terms and conditions page explaining for transactions and privacy.